wcj365/healthcare/prep_notes/health_policy.md

 of everyone.

 Public policy is a critical part of a modern society, regardless of the form or system of the government - democratic or authoritarian, capitalist or socialist.
+### 1.3 Examples of public policy
+- Economic policy
+- Monetory policy
+- PEnvironmental policy
+- Health policy
+### What is health policy?
+> "The public policy for public health." - Dr. Wang's lazy definition

+> "Decisions, plans, and actions that are undertaken to achieve specific healthcare goals within a society." - WHO

 ## Issues related to health
 - Climate change (Physical environment)
 - Social injustice and economic inequality (Social environment)